-Due to COVID-19 the college is closed and cannot offer the Accuplacer Placement Test at this time.
-We are still registering New Students for fall 2020.
+Due to COVID-19, the college cannot offer the Accuplacer Placement Test at this time.
+We are still registering new students for the Spring 2021.

-Please submit your High School/GED transcripts and sending your SAT/ACT scores to LSumlin@capitalcc.edu.
+Please submit your High School/GED transcripts and SAT/ACT scores to LSumlin@capitalcc.edu.
 Students may also submit questions regarding placement to this email.

 Welcome to the Placement Testing Center Webpage at Capital Community College!
 Our staff is dedicated to providing comprehensive proctoring services to incoming and current students in a comfortable and positive environment.
 These services consist of the following:

 Students must ensure they have been accepted to the College and have received a Banner Student ID number prior to taking the ACCUPLACER® Placement and ESL tests.

 If you have a documented disability and require academic adjustments, please contact: Helena Carrasquillo (Disabilities Coordinator) at (860) 906-5204 or email@example.com.

 To obtain adjustments, you must schedule an appointment with Helena and provide documentation which describes your disability and supports your need to receive adjustments.
 This should be done 2 weeks prior to your test appointment.
 Academic adjustments for testing will only be provided to students who have completed this process.
 For more information, please visit the Office of Support Services for Academic Success.

 All new students need to submit SAT or ACT test scores or take an Accuplacer Placement Exam.
 You may request test-taking adjustments (a.k.a. accommodations) for the placement test, but most students may not need to.
 If you need additional testing adjustments, please contact Helena Carrasquillo, Interim Disability Services Coordinator.